Sanctuary movement: Public sanctuary

 The Rabbinical Assembly endorses the concept of Sanctuary as provided by synagogues, churches and other communities of faith in the United States.
 1984.

 Secular groups also embraced the Sanctuary movement, such as Amnesty International, Americas Watch (which later became Human Rights Watch), legal aid groups, liberal members of Congress and student organizations (the University of California was particularly active).
 Op-eds appeared frequently in major national periodicals such as The New York Times, The Washington Post and Time Magazine.
 The entire city of Berkeley, California, declared itself a sanctuary.
 Writer Barbara Kingsolver popularized the movement in her 1998 novel The Bean Trees, in which she gives a fictional account of a sanctuary member housing refugees in her Tucson home.

 This movement was succeeded in the 2000s by the movement of churches and other houses of worship to shelter immigrants in danger of deportation.
 The New Sanctuary Movement is a network of houses of worship that facilitates this effort.
-It allows U.S. officials into Catholic churches without Catholic officials' permission.

 From the late 1980s to the 2000s, there also have been instances of churches providing "sanctuary" for short periods to migrants facing deportation from Germany, France, Belgium, the Netherlands, Norway, Switzerland, Australia, the United States, and Canada, among other nations.
 From 1983 to 2003, Canada experienced 36 sanctuary incidents.

 The New Sanctuary Movement organization estimates that at least 600,000 people in the United States have at least one family member in danger of deportation.

 The movement was declared a 1984 winner of the Letelier-Moffitt Human Rights Award.